 We purchase coal directly from producers

 It is important for us to know the origin of the coal we use, which is why we purchase directly from mining companies.
-It is easy for us to be open about our supply chain: you can find information on Fortum’s most significant coal suppliers on our website.
+It is easy for us to be open about our supply chain: find information on Fortum’s most significant coal suppliers.
 The coal we use comes primarily from countries where we operate.
 In 2019, we used Russian coal in Finland and Polish coal in Poland.
 The Russian power plants use coal originating from Russia and Kazakhstan.

 Bettercoal directs mining companies to commit to continuous improvement

 Fortum aims to influence the responsibility of mining companies primarily with other energy companies.
 An individual purchaser has limited power, but together we are well equipped to bring about positive change in our suppliers’ operations.
 That is why we joined the Bettercoal initiative when it was founded in 2012.